xmrack/OxBlocks/README.md

 ## Pruned nodes

-The explorer never asks for a pruned transaction.
-A pruned copy is smaller, but it is not the transaction that the network relayed, and its byte count is not the transaction size.
-The flag that requests one is private and no option sets it.

 On a pruned daemon, `tx_size` under-reports for a transaction outside the stripe that the node keeps.
 The node holds only the prefix, so the missing bytes are not there to count.
 Run an unpruned daemon if you need that field to be exact.
 Every other field is correct on a pruned node, because ring expansion reads the output table, and the daemon never prunes that table.

-The explorer compresses its own responses instead.
-It negotiates gzip, deflate or brotli with each client, which recovers the bandwidth that pruning would have saved.

 ## Testing